Hepatitis C Testing

 Screening: Hepatitis C - Adults 50 and Up

-In the News: Test for Hepatitis B Co-infection before Treating Hepatitis C with Certain Drugs, Experts Warn (2016), Screen All Adults for Hepatitis C, Say Researchers (2016)
+In the News: U.S. Task Force: All Adults Should be Screened for Hepatitis C (2019), Test for Hepatitis B Co-infection before Treating Hepatitis C with Certain Drugs, Experts Warn (2016), Screen All Adults for Hepatitis C, Say Researchers (2016)

 Elsewhere On The Web